tejas-narkhede/IEEE-Research-Paper-1/My-Activities.md

 Was feeling stressed, and took a break from learning for 3-4 months reading good books.
 And I am back to learning and implementing new ideas and projects.
 Now Learning from Scratch (not too long)
-Planning to Deep learning, Computer Vision and backed dev.
+Planning to learn Deep learning, Computer Vision and backed dev.
 [18/01/2025]